futureEngineer/election_poll/README.md

 2. npm start to run the code

-3. For backend you need to run the vote.db file in backend directory for databse craetion.
+3. For backend you need to run the vote.db file in backend directory for database creation.

 ***2.Admin credentials***